rishii24/Pingg-A-react-group-chat-app/README.md

-To log-in adn witness the functionality use Batman as your username and batman123 as password.
+To log-in and witness the functionality of this app use Batman as your username and batman123 as password.

 # Getting Started with Create React App